 Term(s): Term 1

 Commitment: 30 lectures

-Content : The goal of the module is to provide an opportunity to (re-)visit undergraduate material in algebra from a graduate perspective allowing the students to fill in gaps and broaden their knowledge.
-We will cover material from commutative and non-commutative ring theory, module theory, Galois theory, representation theory of finite groups, and if time permitting, multi-linear algebra, and some homological algebra.
+Content: The goal of the module is to provide an opportunity to (re-)visit undergraduate material in algebra from a graduate perspective allowing the students to fill in gaps and broaden their knowledge.
+We will cover material from commutative and non-commutative ring theory, module theory, category theory, Galois theory, representation theory, multi-linear algebra, and homological algebra.
+See also format below.

-References: Lang "Algebra", and Dummit and Foote "Abstract Algebra" - Advanced Stream: Brown "Cohomology of groups"
+References: -Main Stream: Lang "Algebra", Hungerford "Algebra", and Dummit and Foote "Abstract Algebra" - Advanced Stream: Brown "Cohomology of groups"